henokgetachew/upgrade-service-kubernetes/README.md

+# upgrade-service-kubernetes

-# upgrade-service-kubernetes - create self upgrading deployments
+## Create self upgrading deployments

 This tool provides an image that you can use to upgrade your pods in your kubernetes cluster.

 ## Endpoint